zhifzhang/WRF-Users_Guide/zh-CN/users_guide_chap5.md

 sf_urban_physics (max_dom)|-|activate urban canopy model (in Noah LSM only).
 The same value should be used for all domains.
 -|0|off
 -|1|Single-layer, UCM
--|2|Multi-layer, Building Environment Parameterization (BEP) scheme (works only with the MYJ and BouLac PBL) -|3|Multi-layer, Building Environment Model (BEM) scheme (works only with MYJ and BouLac PBL) ua_phys|.true.|activate UA Noah LSM changes to use a different snow-cover physics.
+-|2|Multi-layer, Building Environment Parameterization (BEP) scheme (works only with the MYJ, BouLac and YSU PBL) -|3|Multi-layer, Building Environment Model (BEM) scheme (works only with MYJ, BouLac and YSU PBL) use_wudapt_lcz|0|Option to use WUDAPT LCZ urban landuse categories.
+0: use traditional 31-33 urban categories; 1: use WUDAPT LCZ 31-41 categories. ua_phys|.true.|activate UA Noah LSM changes to use a different snow-cover physics.
 Aimed toward improving treatment of snow as it relates to the vegetation canopy. num_soil_layers|-|number of soil layers in land surface model (set before running real.exe) -|5|（默认值） thermal diffusion scheme for temp only